f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 5. Using Kubectl, deploy the GenAI front-end application on the GKE cluster
 6. Deploy the Distributed Cloud GCP site Customer Edge workload on the GKE cluster
 7. Publish the LLM service from EKS as a local service in GKE
-8. Advertise externally the GenAI application through a GCP NLB
+8. Advertise externally the GenAI application
 9. Test the GenAI application for sensitive information disclosure
 10. Enable DataGuard on the HTTP LoadBalancer
 11. Retest the GenAI application for sensitive information disclosure